OCC Honorary Society

 The Ceremony – Each year, the OCC Honorary Society hosts an Induction Ceremony to welcome new members into the distinguished community.
 At the Induction Ceremony, students will be recognized for their accomplishment of completing the OCC.
 They will dine with other incoming and current members of the Society as well as local professionals.

 The Perks – OCC Honorary Society members are eligible and encouraged to attend all OCC Honorary Society events.
-Members will also receive exclusive invitations to events reserved only for the OCC Honorary Society.
-Past events offered exclusively to OCC Honorary Members include:
+Members will also receive a green cord of distinction to wear at graduation.
+Look out for exclusive invitations to these events:

 - Secrets of the Cathedral Tour